List of returning characters in Kaizoku Sentai Gokaiger: Kakeru Shishi

 Kakeru Shishi (獅子 走, Shishi Kakeru) is a veterinarian who was chosen by the Power Animal, Gao Lion, to become Gao Red (ガオレッド, Gao Reddo) and lead the Gaorangers in their fight against the Orgs.

-While he initially sees the Gokaigers as selfish and typical of pirates, Shishi changes his mind after Don Dogoier and Ahim de Famille convince him otherwise and he sees the Gokaigers fighting altruistically.
+While he initially sees the Gokaigers as selfish and typical of pirates, Kakeru changes his mind after Don Dogoier and Ahim de Famille convince him otherwise and he sees the Gokaigers fighting altruistically.

 Kakeru Shishi is portrayed by Noboru Kaneko (金子 昇, Kaneko Noboru), who reprises his role from Hyakujuu Sentai Gaoranger.

 Kaoru Shiba

 Kaoru Shiba (志葉 薫, Shiba Kaoru) is a noblewoman and the 18th head of the Shiba House who was secretly trained to be a samurai and seal the Gedoushu as Princess Shinken Red (姫シンケンレッド, Hime Shinken Reddo) while her kagemusha, Takeru Shiba led the Shinkengers in her place.

-When the Gokaigers seek out a samurai as part of their quest for the Greatest Treasure in the Universe, Shiba challenges them to a duel in the hopes of retrieving the Shinkenger Ranger Keys.
+When the Gokaigers seek out a samurai as part of their quest for the Greatest Treasure in the Universe, Kaoru challenges them to a duel in the hopes of retrieving the Shinkenger Ranger Keys.
 Joe Gibken accepts her challenge, but a Zangyack attack forces them to postpone their duel.
-After seeing the Gokaigers' bonds while helping treat Captain Marvelous' injuries, she gives Gibken a Secret Disk, her blessing, and access to her team's Great Power.
-During the events of the film Tokumei Sentai Go-Busters vs. Kaizoku Sentai Gokaiger: The Movie, Shiba delivers a message to the Go-Busters to help them reunite with their comrades after they had been sent back in time.
+After seeing the Gokaigers' bonds while helping treat Captain Marvelous' injuries, she gives Joe a Secret Disk, her blessing, and access to her team's Great Power.
+During the events of the film Tokumei Sentai Go-Busters vs. Kaizoku Sentai Gokaiger: The Movie, Kaoru delivers a message to the Go-Busters to help them reunite with their comrades after they had been sent back in time.

 Kaoru Shiba is portrayed by Runa Natsui (夏居 瑠奈, Natsui Runa), who reprises her role from Samurai Sentai Shinkenger.